- Change the page that loads in the Visual Editor

 Use Interactive Mode to edit interactive or dynamic elements

 Optimizely's Interactive Mode is designed to allow you to interact with your website while it is loaded in the Editor.
 For instance, you would use Interactive Mode to edit an item on a drop-down menu or within a tray.
-Want to see interactive mode in action?
-Watch this short video.

 Interactive Mode will always show you the original page so that you can interact with it, changing back to Editing Mode will show you the page in that state with the variation code applied.